 - Do-Anything Robot: Along with his original function as a Pokédex, he can also make video-calls, transmit Ash's other Pokémon directly to him in the field, perform GPS functions, receive mail, etc.

-- Grew Beyond Their Programming: With the aura-based infusion of several years worth of memory, he goes from an over-programmed encyclopaedia into a full-on Artificial Intelligence-based Pokémon.
+- Grew Beyond Their Programming: With the aura-based infusion of several years worth of memory, he goes from an over-programmed encyclopedia into a full-on Artificial Intelligence-based Pokémon.

 - Hollywood Hacking: Well, he is a Porgyon, so it's kinda part of his programming.